The InvizBox 2 has hit the market and I've been taking a look at this small but powerful VPN router that utilises the

-With your billing with InvizBox in Ireland (part of the EU) and your service provided by a Canadian company, you're adding a jurisdiction layer between service and billing records.
+With your billing with InvizBox in Ireland (part of the EU) and your VPN service provided by a Canadian company, you're adding a jurisdiction layer between service and billing records for your VPN account.

 Being covered by the Windscribe network means you're secured by 256-bit encryption using shared IP Addresses.
 They are also a log-free VPN service meaning there is no record of your usage.

 You also won't be restricted by any concurrently connected device limits that plague app-based VPN solutions.